Create the best viewpoints

 It’s all about communication

-Take in mind that the snapshot is also part of the communication and that a zoom-to does not have to show exactly what is on the snapshot.
+Bear in mind that the snapshot is also part of the communication, and that a zoom-to does not have to show exactly what is on the snapshot.
 Think about it this way: create a 3D view with many components visible where only a few problematic components are highlighted.
-It could be enough to just link the highlighted (selected) components to the viewpoint: the modeler will understand from the snapshot and your comment what is expected from him, and he can use the zoom-to to lookup the problematic components.
+It could be enough to simply link the highlighted (selected) components to the viewpoint: whoever the issue is assigned to will understand from the snapshot, and your comment what is expected from them, and they can use the zoom-to to lookup the problematic components.

 • Related Articles